 Electricity

-Repair Category 2
+Repair Category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+Notes The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board.
+It should be emphasised that the system was not tested at the time of our inspection.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-The wiring at the meter and consumer unit is untidy.